LearningTypeScript/projects/projects/type-operations/template-literal-type-shenanigans/02-word-replace/README.md

 ## Specification

-Write a `WordReplace` type that takes in two type parameters:
+Write a `WordReplace` type that takes in three type parameters:

 1. `Text`: original text; must be a `string`
 2. `Original`: substring to be replaced; must be a `string`